JamesMitofsky/Journal-Buddy/README.md

 - **Auto-suggest existing tags:** Past entries could be read to create a list of existing tags that can be recommended.
 - **Address verification:** Verify that the given What3words address definitely exists, avoiding possible typos.

-## 🤗 Contributing
+## 🤝 Contributing

-If you have any suggestions or improvements, feel free to contribute!
+If you have suggestions or improvements, feel free to contribute!
 You can fork the repository, make your changes, and submit a pull request.